bevy-cheatbook/bevy-cheatbook/src/gpu/stages.md

  - Anything that needs data from your main App World will need a system in [Extract](#extract) to copy that data.
-In practice, this is almost everything, unless it is fully contained on the GPU / in VRAM.
+In practice, this is almost everything, unless it is fully contained on the GPU, or only uses renderer-internal generated data.

  - Most use cases will need to do some setup of GPU resources in [Prepare](#prepare) and/or [Queue](#queue).